sebastienwindal/RandomStuff/GitSetup.md

 working, working, commiting, working, committing, pushing, working, commiting, pushing.

-* bring changes made by others to the dev branch to myFeature branch
+* bring changes made by others in the dev branch to myFeature branch

+Unfortunately there are other people in the world, and they are pushing their crap to the dev branch too.
+Not just me writing useless code.

 ```bash
 git checkout dev